Oklahoma sixth-grader praised for heroism twice in one day - NewsBreak

 Oklahoma sixth-grader praised for heroism twice in one day

-MUSKOGEE, Okla. — (AP) — An Oklahoma sixth-grader was honored by law enforcement and school officials for his heroic actions not just once, but twice in the same day.
+MUSKOGEE, Okla. — An Oklahoma sixth-grader was honored by law enforcement and school officials for his heroic actions not just once, but twice in the same day.

 Last week, Davyon was named an honorary member of the police and sheriff’s departments at the Muskogee Board of Education meeting, the newspaper reported.